 Authority: Food, Medicine and health Care Administration and Control Authority of Ethiopia.

-Biomarkers: a laboratory measurement that reflects the activity of a disease process, correlates (either directly or inversely) with disease progression, and may also be an indicator of a therapeutic response.
+Biomarkers: a laboratory measurement that reflects the activity of a disease process, correlates therapeutic response.
 A genomic biomarker is a measurable DNA and/or RNA marker that measures the expression, function or regulation of a gene.